IWC Schaffhausen

 IWC International Watch Co.
-AG, also known as IWC Schaffhausen, is a Swiss watch manufacturer located in Schaffhausen, Switzerland.
-Originally founded by American watchmaker Florentine Ariosto Jones in 1868, IWC has been a subsidiary of the Swiss Richemont Group since 2000.
+AG, founded International Watch Company, better known as IWC Schaffhausen, is a Swiss luxury watch manufacturer located in Schaffhausen, Switzerland.
+Originally founded in Switzerland by American watchmaker Florentine Ariosto Jones in 1868, the company was transferred to the Rauschenbach family in 1880 after bankruptcy and has been a subsidiary of the Swiss Richemont Group since 2000.

-IWC is best known for producing luxury pilot/aviation watches and using titanium in watchmaking.
-In 2018 IWC was recognized by the WWF for its environmental efforts and received an "Ambitious" rating; placing first amongst fifteen other Swiss watchmakers.
+IWC is best known for its luxury pilot/aviation watches and for being a pioneer in the use of ceramic and titanium in watchmaking.
+In 2018, IWC was recognized by the WWF for its environmental efforts and received an "Ambitious" rating; placing first amongst fifteen other Swiss watchmakers.

 History

 Creation

 In 1868, American engineer and watchmaker Florentine Ariosto Jones (1841–1916), who had been a director of E. Howard & Co., in Boston founded the International Watch Company.
 He planned to assemble watches in Switzerland and import them into the United States.
 At the time, wages in Switzerland were relatively low although there was a ready supply of skilled watchmaking labor, mainly carried out by people in their homes.
 Jones encountered opposition to his plans in French-speaking Switzerland because Jones wanted to open a factory.

-In 1850 the town of Schaffhausen was in danger of being left behind in the Industrial Age.
+In 1850, the town of Schaffhausen was in danger of being left behind in the Industrial Age.
 At this stage, watch manufacturer and industrialist Heinrich Moser built Schaffhausen's first hydroelectric plant and aided in further industrialization.
 He met F.A.
 Jones in Le Locle and showed great interest in his plans.
 Together, they laid the foundations for the only watch manufacturers in north-eastern Switzerland.
 The brand was previously known as the International Watch Chronology.

 Early stages and bankruptcy

-In 1869 F.A.
+In 1869, F.A.
 Jones rented the first factory premises in an industrial building owned by J.H.
 Moser at the Rheinstrasse.
-Having to rent further rooms in the Oberhaus By 1874 plans were already being made for a new factory and a site was purchased from Moser's hydroelectric company.
+Having to rent further rooms in the Oberhaus.
+By 1874, plans were already being made for a new factory and a site was purchased from Moser's hydroelectric company.
 Schaffhausen architect, G. Meyer, won the order to design and build the factory.
 A year later, in the spring of 1875, the construction work was completed.
 At first, 196 people worked in the 45 meter long factory, which could accommodate up to 300 workplaces.
 However, F.A Jones had trouble selling the watches in America due to tariffs, financing, and technical machine problems.
 By 1875, stockholders alleged that the company was on the verge of collapse, and Jones scrambled to find new investors.
 The company eventually filed for bankruptcy, and Jones was forced to relinquish control of the company.